arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 ### Q - 01
 Write a program that will take three integers as user defined inputs and prints the maximum number out of them.

+### Q - 02
+Write a program that will take three integers as user defined inputs and prints the maximum number out of them.
+### Note

+-
+- Perform DRY RUN
+- Choose a small value for drawing patterns